particle-iot/docs/src/content/reference/firmware.md

 *Since v0.4.4.*

 Retrieves the amount of memory guaranteed to be available.
-The the actual amount of free memory will be at least as large as the value returned.
+The actual amount of free memory will be at least as large as the value returned.

 ```cpp
 uint32_t freemem = System.freeMemory();